pythonpioneer/machine-learning/what-is-machine-learning.md

 # What is Machine Learning?

 In this computer era, there are various growing fields and machine learning is one of those.
 We can define machine learning as the ability of a machine to learn and perform action on its own.
 ML or Machine learning is a highly transformative and influential technology in our computer world.
-This has many real-world applications such as generative AI, self-driving cars and reusable rocket launch systems.
-Follow me on this journey into machine learning to see what it is.
+This has many real-world applications such as generative AI, self-driving cars, and reusable rocket launch systems.
+Follow me on this journey into machine learning to see what it is and how it works.

-So, this article will encompass the basics of ML, How it is getting implemented in real life, and the different benefits of machine learning.

 ## Table of Contents